angular-schule/2020-10-angular-workshop-nuernberg/book-rating/projects/books-shared/README.md

 ## Publishing

-After building your library with `ng build books-shared`, go to the dist folder `cd dist/books-shared` and run `npm publish`.
+After building your library with `ng build books-shared --prod`, go to the dist folder `cd dist/books-shared` and run `npm publish`.

 ## Running unit tests